 5 Tips for Minimalist Packing for Travel

-Packing for travel can be a nightmare.
-It can easily become the most stressful part of planning a trip.
-You can be so excited to be heading to the beach or going hiking in the mountains, and then you realize you actually have to pack for that trip.
+Packing for travel doesn't need to be a nightmare.
+However, it can easily become the most stressful part of planning a trip.
+You can be so excited to be heading to the beach or the mountains, and then you realize you actually have to pack for that trip.
 Excuse me while I try to fit my whole closet in one bag.

 After many trips, I’ve learned from my own packing (and not packing) mistakes.
 I was a chronic overpacker; like sitting on my suitcase trying to close it without breaking the zipper kind of overpacker.
 I learned how to pack minimally and still have everything I need to enjoy a trip, so I’m going to show you how to do it too!